opennode/waldur-core/docs/api/project_quotas.rst

         "vcpu": 30
     }

-If a request was successful, response code will be **202**.
-In case link is in a non-stable status, the response would be **409**.
+Response code of a successful request is **202 ACCEPTED**.
+In case link is in a non-stable status, the response would be **409 CONFLICT**.
 In this case REST client is advised to repeat the request after some time.
-On successful completion, the task will synchronize quotas with a backend.
+On successful completion the task will synchronize quotas with the backend.

 Getting project quota and usage
 -------------------------------